Chart Color Schemes

 AreaSearch assessment of residential development activity positions Glenlee - Rockyview among the top 25% of areas assessed nationwide

 Glenlee - Rockyview has recorded approximately 23 residential property approvals per year over the past five financial years, totalling 117 homes.
 As of FY-26, 12 approvals have been recorded.
-On average, around 5.5 people have moved to the area annually for each dwelling built between FY-21 and FY-25.
-This has led to a significant demand outpacing supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
+On average, about 5.5 people have moved to the area annually for each dwelling built between FY-21 and FY-25, indicating high demand outpacing supply.
+The average construction value of new homes is $425,000.

 Frequently Asked Questions - Development